jinosh05/flutter_clock/README.md

 # flutter_clock

-A simple Flutter project with stopwatch and Countdown timer.
+A Simple Flutter project with Stopwatch and Countdown timer.